api3dao/oev-docs/docs/dapps/integration/contract-integration.md

 This page provides important information on how to integrate API3 data feeds to a contract.
 Please read it in its entirety before attempting an integration.

-::: info 💡 Tip
+::: info ⚠️ Warning

-Your auditors may not be familiar with the best practices in the context of API3 data feeds.
+API3 does not authorize any member or affiliate to provide security advice.
-It is a good idea to direct them to this page.
+You are solely responsible for following the instructions on this page.

 :::